Hong Kong Stock Exchange

 The Stock Exchange of Hong Kong (香港交易所, SEHK, also known as Hong Kong Stock Exchange) is a stock exchange based in Hong Kong.
-It is one of the largest stock exchanges in Asia and the 9th largest globally by market capitalization as of August 2024.
+It is one of the largest stock exchanges in Asia and the 6th largest globally by market capitalization as of February 2026.
 The exchange plays a crucial role in connecting international investors with mainland Chinese companies, serving as a major platform for capital raising.
-Unlike mainland Chinese exchanges, it operates under Hong Kong’s distinct regulatory framework, which allows greater access to foreign investors.
+Unlike mainland Chinese exchanges, it operates under Hong Kong's distinct regulatory framework, which allows greater access to foreign investors.

 The stock exchange is owned (through its subsidiary Stock Exchange of Hong Kong Limited) by Hong Kong Exchanges and Clearing Limited (HKEX), a holding company that it also lists and that in 2021 became the world's largest bourse operator in terms of market capitalization, surpassing Chicago-based CME.
 A 2021 poll reported that approximately 57% of Hong Kong adults had money invested in the stock market.
 The physical trading floor at Exchange Square was closed in October 2017.

 History

 The Hong Kong securities market can be traced back to 1869, but the stock market was formally set up in 1891, when the Association of Stockbrokers in Hong Kong was established.
-It was established in response to the Share Bill which was proposing much needed regulation to stop speculation in the market.
-The founding Chairman was Mr Vernon, other founding members were Mr E Jones Hughes, (also a Jockey Club founder), William Legge, R.A.
-Gubbay, E.H.Joseph, C.C.Cohen, A.Lind, L.Mendel and W.H.Young.
 It was renamed as The Hong Kong Stock Exchange in 1914.

 By 1972, Hong Kong had four stock exchanges in operation.
 There were subsequent calls for the formation of a unified stock exchange.
 The Stock Exchange of Hong Kong Limited was incorporated in 1980 and trading on the exchange finally commenced on 2 April 1986.
 Since 1986, a number of major developments have taken place.
 The 1987 market crash revealed flaws in the market and led to calls for a complete reform of the Hong Kong securities industry.
 This led to significant regulatory changes and infrastructural developments.
 As a result, the Securities and Futures Commission (SFC) was set up in 1989 as the single statutory securities market regulator.